Multi-Scale Fusion for Object Representation

 Object-level representation learning is highly influenced by textures.
 Early OCL methods, such as the mixture-based \citep{locatello2020slotattent, kipf2021savi, elsayed2022savipp}, which directly reconstruct the input pixels as supervision, often struggle with objects that have complex textures.
 To address this issue, mainstream OCL methods, such as transformer-based \citep{singh2021slate, singh2022steve}, foundation-based \citep{seitzer2023dinosaur, zadaianchuk2024videosaur} and diffusion-based \citep{jiang2023lsd, wu2023slotdiffuz}, leverage well-learnt intermediate representation for guided reconstruction, so as to drive slots to aggregate as much object-level information as possible.

-Objects can appear at different scales in images or videos due to variations in imaging distance and their actual sizes.
-At the same time, encoders/decoders usually perform optimally at specific pattern scales, thus "divide-and-rule" is necessary like in object detection and instance/panoptic segmentation \citep{zou2023objectdetection, minaee2021imagesegmentation}.
-Mainstream OCL methods, however, do not explicitly provide such multi-scale guidance to object representation.
-This is a long-overlooked bottleneck that limits mainstream OCL performance.
+Objects appear at different scales in images or videos due to imaging distances and actual sizes.
+Encoders/decoders usually perform well on certain pattern scales, necessitating "divide-and-rule" \citep{zou2023objectdetection, minaee2021imagesegmentation}.
+Mainstream OCL, however, overlooks such an issue.

-Suppose there are three objects of different sizes in the input image or video frame.
-As shown in Fig. \ref{fig:core_idea} upper left, current single-scale VAE encoding/decoding are likely only good at some specific scale of patterns, and only represent object 1 in high quality or confidence, leaving the other two being represented in low quality/confidence.
-Thus the intermediate representation of such single-scale VAE could not provide good guidance to OCL training on objects 2 and 3.
+Suppose three objects of different sizes in the input image or video frame.
+As shown in Fig. \ref{fig:core_idea} upper left, current single-scale VAE encoding/decoding are likely only good at some specific scale of patterns, and only represent object 1 in high quality or confidence, leaving the other two being represented in low quality.
+Thus such single-scale VAE representation could not provide good guidance to OCL training on objects 2 and 3.